andresromerouy/DataSciInPractice24/Examples/UM-01E2] Example - Barcelona Airbnb listings.md

 Out[7]: 28
 ```

 We find 28 cases.
 They correspond to listings which have exactly the same data.
 This may happen, *e.g*. when they refer to beds in a shared bedroom.
-Neverthless, following the instructions, we drop the duplicates.
+Neverthless, following the instructions, we drop the duplicates with the method `.drop_duplicates()`.

 ```
 In [8]: df = df.drop_duplicates()